jfh3/PYFIT-FF/README.md

 - Authors: James Hickman (NIST) and Adam Robinson (GMU)

 + Description:
-	- This code uses the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) to train neural network (NN) inter-atomic potentials by interpolating energies obtained from density functional theory (DFT) calculations.
+	- This code uses the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) to train neural network (NN) interatomic potentials by interpolating energies obtained from density functional theory (DFT) calculations.
+	- The general idea behind all machine learning interatomic potentials is the following
+		*  A given atom's local atomic environment is quantified as a vector of fixed length (i.e. a "descriptor" or "fingerprint" vector).
+This is done using some set of analytic functions known as local structural parameters (LSP) (Note: there are many choices for LSP formula in the literature)
+		* This LSP vector is then used as an input to a Machine learning (ML) regression algorithm that maps from the LSP to atomic energy u_i.
+The energy of the jth  configuration of atoms is then simply U_j=sum(u_i)
+		* The regression algorithm is trained to reproduce the energy landscape predicted by DFT through the minimization of some objective (i.e sqrt(sum((U_j-U_DFT_j)^2/N_j)))
+		* Once trained the potential is released to the public to be used in classical atomistic simulations such as molecular dynamics (MD) or Monte-Carlo (MC)
-	- The main benefits of PYFIT over other NN potentials training tools are
+	- PYFIT-FF is a tool for training such potentials but for the special case in whihc the regression function is a feed-forward artifical nerual network.
+The main benefits of PYFIT over other NN potentials training tools are the following:
 		* Highly portable
 		* Fast
 		* Flexible